reale/eutopian/en/_posts/2021-07-01-ocp-synapta-protocol-agreement.md

 child_of_ref: blog
 ---

-Nell'ambito dell'ecosistema **Trasparenza, Open Government e Contratti Pubblici**, Eutopian has signed a Protocol of Agreement with [**Open Contracting Partnership**](https://www.open-contracting.org/), the leading global initiative on procurement open data, and [**Synapta**](https://synapta.it/), an Italian innovative start-up and one of the most relevant in the linked open data e public procurement landscapes.
+Within our ecosystem **Transparecy, Open Government and Public Procurement**, Eutopian has signed a Protocol of Agreement with [**Open Contracting Partnership**](https://www.open-contracting.org/), the leading global initiative on procurement open data, and [**Synapta**](https://synapta.it/), an Italian innovative start-up and one of the most relevant in the linked open data e public procurement landscapes.

 All parties agree that transparency, openness, and efficiency in the public procurement sector is a key factor for economic growth, trust, and